 Before becoming a full-time potter, I spent over a decade as an occupational therapist - a profession founded on the idea that meaningful activity is the best way to support health and wellbeing.
 It has been so fulfilling to apply my background as a therapist to the incredibly therapeutic experience of working with clay.
 Sitting at the potter’s wheel is a daily invitation to center myself as I center the clay.
 It requires complete harmony of mind, body, and spirit.
 Through my functional artwork, I hope to share that harmony with others by teaching the craft and producing pieces that can be integrated into everyday life.

 One of the things I love most about pottery is how easily it can be shared with others.
-Both the finished products and the making process itself lend themselves to inviting others in.
-As we carefully emerge from a period of isolation, White Lotus Pottery is excited to invite you in for an experience that might be just what you've been seeking.
-Our quaint studio is the perfect creative space to learn a new skill and make something you are proud of in the company of someone you hold dear.
+Both the finished product and the making process lend themselves to inviting others in.

-We have 2 wheels for partners to come experiment and learn in private sessions with skilled instructor and owner, Amanda Bartel.
-We also have a large work space for wedging clay and learning handbuilding techniques.
-Our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals here in the studio.
+We have 4 wheels for small groups to come experiment and learn with skilled instructor and owner, Amanda Bartel.
+We also have a work space for learning handbuilding technique and our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals here in the studio.